-For the fiscal year ended June 30, 2018 the City's covered payroll for non-hazardous positions was \$328,418.
-There are no employees subject to the hazardous job classification contribution requirements.
+For the fiscal year ended June 30, 2020 the City's covered payroll for non-hazardous positions was \$186,478.
+During the year, the City began subjecting employees to the hazardous job classification contribution requirements.
+For the year ended June 30, 2020 the City's covered payroll for hazardous positions was \$141,366.